 The information in the SSCP should be sourced entirely from the technical documentation (TD) of the device.
 Examples of such documents are design verification/validation reports, the risk management report/file, the clinical evaluation report, and post-market surveillance (PMS) and post-market clinical follow-up (PMCF) plans and reports.
 The IFU includes information extracted from the same sources as the SSCP, but may itself be used as a source for the SSCP if appropriate.

 The manufacturer will assign to the SSCP an identifier (reference number) that within the manufacturer’s management system is unique to that SSCP and will remain the same for the entire lifetime of the SSCP.
-In combination with the manufacturer’s SRN this will allow for the unique identification of the SSCP in EUDAMED and in EU.
+In combination with the manufacturer’s SRN this will allow for the unique identification of the SSCP.

+The SSCP shall be reviewed and updated if needed to ensure that any clinical and/or safety information in the SSCP remains correct and complete.
+That means that the manufacturer should verify whether updates of its PMCF evaluation report and/or its periodic safety update report (PSUR) require also an update of the SSCP.
+When updating the SSCP, all relevant sections of the document shall be updated if needed so that they are in alignment with the most current version of the relevant parts of the TD of the device.
 The SSCP shall be kept updated in Eudamed.
-When the PMCF evaluation report and the periodic safety update report (PSUR) are updated at least annually, the SSCP shall be reviewed and updated if needed to ensure that any clinical and/or safety information in the SSCP remains correct and complete.
-When updating the SSCP, all sections of the document shall be updated if needed so that they are in alignment with the most current version of the relevant parts of the TD of the device.

 This guide outlines the minimum content of the SSCP.
 The manufacturer may add further information from the TD of the device to enhance the comprehension of the mandatory information providing: